D7ry/cs184-proj-writeup/proj3-1/writeup.md

 5. After getting the result of recursion, we expand the bounding box of the internal node to include the bounding boxes of its children.

 6. Finally, we return the internal node.
+Note that we return the leaf node earlier on base case.

 ### Extra credit portion